Marine Raider Regiment Language Program wins SOCOM Award

-Marine Raider Regiment Language Program staff pose for a photo with the 2023 U.S. Special Operations Command “Most Improved Language Program of the Year” award.
-The MRR Language Program serves as an amplifier for the basic language training that Marine Raiders receive during their accession pipeline.
+CAMP LEJEUNE, NC – The Marine Raider Regiment’s Language Program was awarded the 2023 U.S. Special Operations Command “Most Improved Language Program of the Year” award, July 18, 2023.

+The MRR Language Program serves as an amplifier for the basic language training that Marine Raiders receive during their initial training.
 Throughout their service, Marine Raiders will work with the MRR Language Program on sustainment and advancement of their foreign language skills through courses, real-world training, and immersive interactions.

-(U.S. Marine Corps courtesy photo)
+According to the U.S. SOCOM award, “The MRR Language Program demonstrated increased capacity and effectiveness in the areas language instruction, program management, and achievement of language proficiency goals.”

+The MRR Language Program and staff have put an emphasis on crafting engaging, operationally relevant training to enhance their students’ abilities to effectively communicate and train with partner forces.

 |Date Taken: